DesCLIP: Robust Continual Learning via General Attribute Descriptions for VLM-Based Visual Recognition: Methodology

 Here, \(\delta_d\) is a predefined threshold.
 The similarity between retained visual features and the rudimentary text embedding is used to define the anchor threshold \(AT_i^c\):

-We posit that embedding candidates in \(\mathbf{EC}_c\) exhibiting a similarity score surpassing a threshold \(\gamma\) (relative to the anchor threshold \(AT_i^c\)) are more consistent with the visual features of the current sample.
+We posit that embedding candidates in \(\mathbf{EC}_c\) exhibiting a similarity score surpassing a threshold \(\gamma\) ($\gamma>0$, relative to the anchor threshold \(AT_i^c\)) are more consistent with the visual features of the current sample.
 These candidates are filtered as follows:

 where $j \in \{1, 2, \dots, n_{dsc}\}$, and sorted with descending order according to $\textbf{EC\_S}_{c}^{i,j}$.
-To reduce the potential influence of domain discrepancies arising from contextual descriptions, we further restrict the selection process by exclusively retaining attribute description sentences in \(\mathbf{DC}_c\) that explicitly include the class name as a noun (i.e., \texttt{[CLS]+[GA]}).
+To reduce the potential influence of domain discrepancies arising from contextual descriptions, we further restrict the selection process by exclusively retaining attribute description sentences in \(\mathbf{DC}_c\) that explicitly include the class name as a noun (i.e., \texttt{<class~name>+<GA>]}).